|

 University of Nebraska Press, 2000, (US), December 1, 2007, Translated by Tamsin Black

-The ghosts of summer hover over the gorge of winter’s potholes and salty sediment-covered streets.
+The ghosts of summer hover over a gorge of winter potholes and salty sediment-covered streets.
 The gaze of the phantom is eternal, never straying too far from the playgrounds of youth.
-And yet, the shadows will never again reveal the faces or thousand smiles that shined in the radiant glow of August sun.
-The spirit world is an abandoned town in which only the living are forced to pass in desperate attempts to come to terms with voids that are forever.
+And yet, the shadows will never again reveal the faces or thousand smiles.
+The spirit world is an abandoned town in which the living are forced to come to terms with voids that are forever.

 The phone rings in the dead of morning.
 Was it the vicinity of 5 A.M.?
-Shock shoots through from the other end of the line faster than the whiz of a bullet.
+Shock shoots through from the other end of the line like the whiz of a bullet.
 The bullet.
-It takes mere seconds (or even less) as if the distance traveled by this weary apologetic voice or the truth which lies in its incomprehensible offering is absolutely nothing at all.
-That the duration of a heartbeat is all it takes for the world to disintegrate seems unfathomable.
-And yet, here we are, zombies, lost in a fog of shock that is the only defense left in a suddenly depleted arsenal.
+It takes mere seconds (less) as if the distance traveled by this weary apologetic voice or the truth which lies in its incomprehensible offering is absolutely nothing at all.
+That the duration of half a heartbeat is all it takes for the world to disintegrate seems unfathomable.
+And yet, here we are, both of us zombies now, reduced to a fog of shock that is the only defense left in a suddenly depleted arsenal.

 His eyes and mouth were full of tears, but though his body hurt, his mind still felt nothing, as though he had been stunned or stupefied by the enormity of what had just happened.